edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

-# Creating an EdgeX Ubuntu Core OS Image
+# Creating an EdgeX Ubuntu Core Image

 ## Introduction
 This guide walks you through creating an Ubuntu Core OS image that is preloaded with an EdgeX stack.
 We use [Ubuntu Core](https://ubuntu.com/core/docs) as the Linux distribution because it is optimized for IoT and is secure by design.
 We configure the image and bundle the current snapped versions of EdgeX components.
 After the deployment the snaps will continue to receive updates for the latest security and bug fixes (depending on the selected channel).